Explore the differences between SOC 2 and HIPAA and how both boost your data security.

 As part of the SOC 1 or SOC 2 process, an organization needs to go through an exercise to identify vendors that are performing a service to the organization.
 Once those vendors are identified, the organization needs to understand which of those services performed have an impact on the control environment and forms part of the SOC 1 or SOC 2 scope.

-Essentially, a subservice organization is a certain type of vendor that is used by the organization to perform some of the services relevant to those user entities’ internal controls over financial reporting (SOC 1) or to the Trust Services Criteria (SOC 2).
+Essentially, a subservice organization is a certain type of vendor that an organization uses to perform certain services relevant to user entities’ internal controls over financial reporting (SOC 1) or to the Trust Services Criteria (SOC 2).

 Examples of subservice organizations most commonly seen in SOC 1 and SOC 2 reports are: